Escape to Orcas: Where to hike, dine and sleep - HeraldNet.com

 Or, if pressed for time, park where the Cold Springs trail intersects with the road and zip up the Little Summit route to the top.

-While Moran is the main place to recreate, Turtleback Mountain Preserve — part of the Conservation Land Bank — has eight miles of trails on the west side of Orcas.
+While Moran is the main place to recreate, Turtleback Mountain Preserve — part of the Conservation Land Bank — has 8 miles of trails on the west side of Orcas.

 “It is one of my favorite views on the island,” Zoeller said.